A super flavorful and easy recipe to prepare South Indian Sambar at home, with vegetables from your grocery store or garden.

 - curry leaves - fresh preferred.
 If you can't get fresh use dried or frozen.

-- tamarind paste and water - water is infused with sour tamarind to create tamarind water
+- tamarind paste (or raw tamarind pulp) and hot water - water is infused with sour tamarind to create tamarind juice

 - brown mustard seeds